-Improper Grading & Drainage
+Grading and Drainage Defects

-Water is one of a home’s greatest threats.
+Water is one of a home's greatest threats.
 When a lot is graded incorrectly or the drainage system is poorly designed, every rainfall can push water toward the foundation instead of away from it.
 Over time, that water saturates the soil, seeps into crawl spaces and basements, and causes movement, cracking, and mold.
-What should have been a simple landscaping or site-prep issue can turn into a major structural and health concern.

-How Grading and Drainage Affect a Home
+How Grading and Drainage Affect Your Home

 Proper grading means the ground slopes gently away from the house so that water runs off naturally.
-Building codes and engineering standards require a minimum slope to ensure that surface water doesn’t collect around foundations, patios, or retaining walls.
-When builders ignore these standards—by leveling lots too flat, compacting fill unevenly, or adding landscaping that changes the slope—they create a situation where water has nowhere to go but down and in.
+Building codes and engineering standards require a minimum slope to ensure that surface water doesn't collect around foundations, patios, or retaining walls.

-In new developments across Colorado, this problem often shows up within the first year.
-Homeowners notice pooling water after rainstorms, soggy soil near the foundation, or damp spots in basements.
-As the moisture cycles through freeze-thaw seasons, it weakens the surrounding soils and begins to undermine the home’s structural support.
+As the moisture cycles through freeze-thaw seasons, it weakens the surrounding soils and begins to undermine the home's structural support.

 Common Signs of Improper Grading or Drainage